psu6510110357/serverSideAI-ML/README.md

-aiServer is Server-side(backend) for this project
+aiServer.py is Server-side(backend) for this project